fasterthanlime/ooc-docs/source/compilers/json.rst

 A function entity has the following attributes:

 ``name``
     Although the name is identical to the tag, it contains the name of the function.
-Wow.
+It also contains the suffix (if given), separated by a "~" char.
+So, a ``doSomething: func ~string`` would have the name "doSomething~string".
 ``modifiers``
     A list of function modifiers.
 Possible modifiers are: